 - In AD&D, Druids use mistletoe as a component of casting their spells.
 They have to cut a full year's supply on Midsummer's Eve with a sickle made of silver or gold.

-- Lini, the iconic Druid from Pathfinder, wields a sickle.
-Particularly notable in light of her serving as the game's archetypal druid adventurer.
+- Pathfinder: Lini, the iconic Druid, wields a sickle.
+This is particularly notable in light of her serving as the game's archetypal druid adventurer.